pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 # `Functor` is not $Functor$

-Another common object in category theory is a "functor".
+Another common object in category theory is a _functor_.
 A functor is a mapping (arrow) from a category to a category.
 I'll write these as $F: A \rightarrow B$ where $F$ is a functor from category $A$ to category $B$.
 Such a functor will map:

 - Each object $a$ in category $A$ to an object $F(a)$ in category $B$
 - Each arrow $x: a \rightarrow b$ in category $A$ to an arrow $F(x) : F(a) \rightarrow F(b)$